comunica/Article-SSWS2020-AMF/content/introduction.md

 without becoming too expensive for servers.
 The goal of this work is to gain a better understanding of how AMF interfacts with TPF, and how its previously discovered increase in query execution times can be mitigated.
-Therefore, we extend the client-side algorithm from [](cite:cites amf2015) to exploit AMF metadata earlier during query evaluation for speeding up query execution.
+Therefore, we extend the client-side algorithm from [Vander Sande et al.](cite:cites amf2015) to exploit AMF metadata earlier during query evaluation for speeding up query execution.
 Furthermore, we evaluate the effects and feasibility of different server-side AMF features and configurations.